joaoVictorBAlves/data-structures/README.md

 Stack has some methods, see below:
 * Stack up or push is add a data on the top in the stack
 * Stack out or pop is remove a data on the top of the stack
-* We can't acess any index, we just can acess the data in on the top of stack
+* We can't acess any index, we just can acess the data in on the top of stack!

 * To replace an item it is necessary to unstack the data, replace  and re-stack data again
 ![pictorial-representation-of-stack](https://user-images.githubusercontent.com/86852231/199861427-cc5e5061-1a70-4c26-9ed7-bd6eb673aa8e.png)